Dynaloo/Frigate/README.md

 # Frigate

-This script allows the automatic installation of Frigate on Debian 13 (Trixie)
+**This script allows the automatic installation of Frigate on Debian 13 (Trixie)**

+# Prerequisites

+**Install Debian 13 on your computer (or virtualize it on Proxmox, for example)**

+If virtualizing, configure a passthrough for the integrated graphics processor (IGPU)

+# Installation

 In first, open console with logging in as your root logging created on Debian 13 (Trixie), then, execute the following commands